nicejade/homepage/README.md

 └── tsconfig.json
 ```

-Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
-Each file is exposed as a route based on its file name.

-Images can be added to `src/assets/` and embedded in Markdown with a relative link.
-Static assets, like favicons, can be placed in the `public/` directory.

-Your links are placed in the `src/configs` directory, which is your main concern if you have no additional requirements for the page style.
+Your link configuration is in the 'src/configs' directory, which is your main focus, especially if you have no additional requirements for the page style.

 ## 🏹 How to use ?